Skip to Main Content

 Films and Streaming Videos

-It's on Netflix, can I show it to my class?
+It's streaming online, can I show it to my class?

 Additional Copyright Resources